Tours Sitemap Accessibility Skiptocontent Search

 PDF Documents

-We do not use PDF files to display information in our web pages because PDF documents are sluggish to navigation and can be a bit annoying.
 Accessible PDF files have their graphic elements stripped off and therefore are less efficient than plain HTML where graphics can have Alt tags to describe them.
-We do however have a few Travel E-Books available in our download page, but these are not our files.
-They belong to Gutenberg and Google.
-If you are still having problems accessing PDF documents please visit Adobe website.
+If you are having problems accessing PDF documents please visit Adobe website.